Amankhan8960/AI-Summarizer/README.md

 - Select the project folder

 2.Use the Extension
--Click the extension icon in Chrome toolbar
+- Click the extension icon in Chrome toolbar
 - Select from the dropdown for detailed,brief and bullet type summaries
 - Click on Summarize this page button for result